jaanhvee-gif/ai-tools-setup-log/research/playbook.md

 - The content (what you publish)
 - The business (what you sell)

+ “A strategy is basically a plan that gets you to a particular goal.” :contentReference[oaicite:0]{index=0}

 This alignment ensures that content attracts the right audience while also naturally leading to monetization opportunities.

 For B2B SaaS, this means: